AmirH-A/AmirH-A/README.md

 This is Amir

 - 🔭 Software Engineer, Blockchain Researcher, Entrepreneur
-- ⛵ **Areas of Interest**: Privacy, Layer 2, ZKP, DeFi, Scalability, Build softwares from scratch XD + Maybe AI in the future :)
+- ⛵ **Areas of Interest**: Privacy, Layer 2, ZKP, DeFi, Scalability, Build software from scratch XD + Maybe AI in the future :)

 ---
 ### 🏗️ Current Occupation